 This is precisely why Gayle Hawthorne’s character is so disturbing.
 He’s what I have often feared I would become in such a situation.
 He’s probably what you’d become too.
 President Alma Coin is, for me, even more disturbing.
 Because if Gayle represents a likely psychological future, Coin represents a likely political future.
 She’s a depressingly familiar character in the story of our species: namely, the freedom fighter of today who becomes the tyrant of tomorrow.

-Look at those in Social Media Land who most loudly proclaim the Gospel of Liberation, and look carefully, friends, for tomorrow’s tyrants will be chosen from among their ranks.
+Look at those in Social Media Land who most loudly proclaim the Gospel of Liberation, and look carefully, because tomorrow’s tyrants will be chosen from among their ranks.
 There are wolves hiding in that flock, and we need to identify them, so we can see to it that they’re never given any kind of serious power.
 But how?
 How do we spot them?
 Well, as Gayle Hawthorne’s story arc makes clear, it’s not always easy, because brutalized sheep can, at times, become wolves.
 What’s more, there are now, as there have always been, wolves in sheep’s clothing.
 But my guess is that the proverbial wolf in sheep’s clothing is actually quite rare.
 Most wolves are rather easy to spot.

 If you want to know who’s going to be a tyrant in power, pay attention to who walks and talks like a tyrant out of power.
 If you want to know how a freedom fighter’s going to rule tomorrow, pay attention to how they deal with people who disagree with them today.
 As Maya Angelou wisely cautions: “When someone shows you who they are, believe them the first time.”
 Progressive bullies keep showing us who the really are.
 We need to listen to them.
 We need to believe them the first time.
 And we need to beware of them.

 —John Faithful Hamer, Welcome to Likeville (2018)